Sunday, 20 February 2011

 Lift To Experience soon split up and Pearson retreated to deepest darkest Texas.
 A couple of years later I saw him play a spellbinding solo acoustic gig above a pub next to Spitalfields Market.
 He played a bunch of new songs under the heading Angels Vs Devils.
 Over the years these songs would mutate to various degrees of success and have been documented in bootlegs available to buy at shows, such as Live In Paris, and one that I own called To Hull And Back (yes it’s a live album from the oh so great Yorkshire city of Hull).
 The only proper release was a spooky cover of the Hank Williams song ‘I’m So Lonesome I could Cry’ on a split single with The Dirty Three.

+But next month is when Josh T Pearson finally puts out his debut solo album on Mute Records called Last of the Country Gentlemen.
 Its not like the wall of sound that Lift To Experience played, its not like the Angels Vs Devil songs.
 It’s a beautiful, sparse, haunting, personal record. listening to it all the way through took something out of me, but with songs like ‘Woman When I’ve Raised Hell’ and ‘Sorry With A Song’ its well worth it.

 I just hope the next record doesn’t take so long.